danczw/handwriting-calculator-cnn/README.md

 # Handwriting Calculator using a CNN

-This small programm is recognizing handwriten digits and performs caluclations based on input using a Convolutional Neural Network.
+This small programm is recognizing handwriten digits and performs caluclations based on input using a optimized Convolutional Neural Network.

 ---